idvorkin/idvorkin.github.io/_d/remotework.md

   - <https://www.hanselman.com/blog/GoodBetterBestCreatingTheUltimateRemoteWorkerWebcamSetupOnABudget.aspx>
   - <https://www.youtube.com/watch?v=KDc0Ne0KTQ4>

-### Cute and ackward moments
+### Cute and awkward moments

-- Co-workers 6 year old coming in dancing naked with just a cape
+- Co-worker's 6-year-old coming in dancing naked with just a cape
 - Camera left on, and being naked
 - Daughter coming in and giving a backward hug while I'm giving an important presentation

 ## A Post E-mail world

 As part of remote work, many orgs have dropped e-mail and instead use Slack/Teams/Workplace Messenger/Chime as their dominant form of information exchange.
-This has been challenging for me as I've spend 20 years optimizing for e-mail use.
+This has been challenging for me as I've spent 20 years optimizing for e-mail use.

-In this section I'll use Quip as a reference to collaborative document systems (E.g. google docs, shared OneNote), and Slack as a chat platform (E.g. Teams, Chime, Workplace Messenger)
+In this section I'll use Quip as a reference to collaborative document systems (E.g. Google Docs, shared OneNote), and Slack as a chat platform (E.g. Teams, Chime, Workplace Messenger)

 ### Long term information storage

 A top use case for e-mail, but e-mail is terrible at this because it's private, hard to comment on, and doesn't store history.
 Chat shares the e-mail downsides in this use case, and makes them even worse as it's rare to take the time to craft a good chat message, and there's many tangents in the chats.

-A shared doc systems like Quip is far superior for this usecase.
-History, collaborative editting, rich inline comments, etc.
+A shared doc system like Quip is far superior for this use case.
+History, collaborative editing, rich inline comments, etc.

 ### Keeping track of non-immediate follow ups

 In an e-mail world, I'd have folders for followup_today, followup_this_week, follow_up_next_week, follow_up_next_month.
-I don't have a great solution for this - In theory a tasks system, but that kind of sucks as it loses too much context.
+I don't have a great solution for this - In theory a task system, but that kind of sucks as it loses too much context.

 ### Grouping everything at self controlled granularity with rules and folders